hybridsjs/hybrids/docs/built-in-factories/render.md

 };
 ```

-👆 [Click and play with `render` factory using  `React` library on ⚡StackBlitz](https://stackblitz.com/edit/hybrids-react-counter?file=react-counter.js)

 Render factory creates and updates the DOM structure of your custom element.
 It works out of the box with built-in [template engine](../template-engine/introduction.md), but the passed `fn` function may use any external UI library, that renders DOM.

+👆 [Click and play with `render` factory using  `React` library on ⚡StackBlitz](https://stackblitz.com/edit/hybrids-react-counter?file=react-counter.js)

+Render factory trigger update of the DOM by the `observe` method of the descriptor.
+It means that an update is scheduled with the internal queue and executed in the next animation frame.
+The passed `fn` is always called for the first time and when related properties change.

+If you use render factory for wrapping other UI libraries remember to access required properties from the `host` synchronously in the body of `fn` function (only then cache mechanism can save dependencies for the update).
+Otherwise, your function might be called only once.

 👆 [Click and play with `render` factory using  `lit-html` library on ⚡StackBlitz](https://stackblitz.com/edit/hybrids-lit-html-counter?file=lit-counter.js)

+### Translation

 The `render` key of the property is not mandatory.
-However, the first rule of the [translation](../core-concepts/translation.md) makes possible to pass `fn` function as a `render` property value to use render factory:
+However, the first rule of the [translation](../core-concepts/translation.md) makes possible to pass `fn` function as a `render` property to use render factory:

 ```javascript
 import { html } from 'hybrids';